mikemol/mikemol.github.io/_drafts/graphviz-sh-zsh-bash-refactor.md

 Now, the set of nodes labeled "B" are interesting, because they occupy the same rank as the set of nodes labeled "~/.profile".
 Just because you set two different sets of nodes as `rank=same` doesn't mean each _set_ of nodes they'll occupy the same rank, but it doesn't mean they'll occupy different ranks, either.

+This helps us avoid the use of _column_ headers, since we're able to reuse the same column for multiple groups of data, so long as those groups aren't in the same swimlane.

 #### `rank=same` Origins / Rationale

 I originally tried to use common nodes, and then clusters, to group common points in the different workflows, but I invariably wound up with spaghetti flows.
 When you use clusters, Graphviz will try to pull the nodes in a cluster into the smallest possible space, distorting the graph outside of the cluster.
 However, the anonymous subgraph using `rank=same` doesn't have that distorting effect; it only forces nodes into a given rank.